For Paints and Primers

 Before you begin a project, it is a good idea to consider all of your options.
 Information about products or methods you may want to use is often available on product labels, from manufacturers, or your own experience.
 However, many times the information you need to make good choices is just not available.
 Then your best option is to test.
 In our most recent sailboat renovation, we had to figure out what to test for and how to do it.

-We decided to spruce up the interior of our recently renovated 32 year old Allied Seabreeze sailboat last winter.
-This called for refinishing all the dark colored, wood grain high-pressure laminate (Formica™) surfaces.
+We spruced up the interior of our recently renovated 32-year-old Allied Seabreeze sailboat last winter.
+This called for refinishing all the dark-colored, wood grain high-pressure laminate (Formica™) surfaces.
 We were faced with a few options: remove the old Formica and replace it with new, apply a new laminate over the old, apply a wood veneer over the laminate, or paint the existing surface.

 We like the traditional look referred to as the Herreshoff interior.
 This is a semi-gloss white or cream color accented with varnished mahogany trim.
 Our next decision was to paint or apply new laminate.
 We knew that applying new laminate would be a very large project, so we opted to paint.
 Before we committed ourselves, however, we wanted to be sure the paint would stick to the existing laminate surface.
 We needed to identify whether a primer was necessary and the best surface prep techniques.
 To do this, we developed a test matrix to compare the variables.

 A properly designed test program can compare a number of variables quickly and provide workable solutions.
 I thought about the primers we had on hand and which paint to use.
 We had a few gallons of AWLGRIP 545™ and AWLGRIP Hi Build™ primers that we wanted to use, if possible.
 We also wanted to use a single part urethane like Interlux Brightside™.
 This gave us several materials to compare.
 But we also needed to know how to prep the surface so the coating would stick-another set of variables.